2017 24 Hours of Daytona: Morning to afternoon

 In the early morning a 13th caution was deployed for one hour and 42 minutes due to heavy rain just before the Risi Ferrari of James Calado overtook Werner's No. 911 Porsche to lead in GTLM.
 The long caution meant that the Audi R8 safety car was running low on fuel and had to be replaced by a Porsche Cayenne until the Audi was refueled; teams were notified by race control that there would be no race stoppage due to the caution, but standing water made racing unsafe.
-French had an anxious moment when he lost control of the PC leading Performance Tech car at the International Horseshoe turn, but he recovered without losing the category lead.
-Marc Goossens' VisitFlorida entry took the lead during the caution when Ricky Taylor made a troubled pit stop in WTR's Cadillac which refused to start; Goossens lost the lead to Albuquerque's Mustang Sampling car at the restart.
-Ricky Taylor passed Albuquerue for the lead before VisitFlorida's car of Renger van der Zande was issued a drive-through penalty for repeatedly shortcutting the Bus Stop chicane after IMSA race director Beaux Barfield told teams thaqt it was unacceptable.
+French had an anxious moment when he lost control of the PC-leading Performance Tech car at the International Horseshoe turn, but he recovered without losing the category lead.
+Marc Goossens' VisitFlorida entry took the lead during the caution when Ricky Taylor made a troubled pit stop in WTR's Cadillac, which refused to start; Goossens lost the lead to Albuquerque's Mustang Sampling car at the restart.
+Ricky Taylor passed Albuquerque for the lead before VisitFlorida's car of Renger van der Zande was issued a drive-through penalty for repeatedly shortcutting the Bus Stop chicane after IMSA race director Beaux Barfield told teams that it was unacceptable.

 David Cheng's damaged No. 26 BAR1 Oreca PC car lost its front bodywork exiting the Western Horseshoe turn, prompting the 14th caution as Buddy Rice's No. 20 BAR1 entry entered the garage for rear body repairs.
 Bourdais returned the No. 66 Ford GT to the GTLM lead, and WTR regained the lead it lost to Barbosa when Angelelli passed the Mustang Sampling Cadillac.
-The fourth-place No. 2 ESM Nissan of Sharp crashed into an infield advertising hoarding which was on the track.
+Sharp's fourth-placed No. 2 ESM Nissan crashed into an infield advertising hoarding which was on the track.
 A 15th caution was issued when Jack Hawksworth crashed the No. 15 3GT Lexus into the outside tire barrier at turn six and continued driving.
 Vilander moved the Risi Ferrari past Hand's No. 66 Ford and Antonio García's No. 3 Corvette for the GTLM lead before he was closed in on when the track dried.
 Several teams began to install dry tires on their cars in the pit lane when a dry line began to emerge on the track, making them faster than the wet surface did.
-Angelelli had an anxious moment when he struck a damp curb and lost control of WTR's Cadillac entering the Bus Stop chicane, but retained his lead over Barbosa.
+Angelelli had an anxious moment when he struck a damp curb and lost control of WTR's Cadillac entering the Bus Stop chicane, but he retained his lead over Barbosa.